jo-fleck/Taxsim.jl/README.md

 ### Installation and Instructions

-The package is in the general registry and can be installed via Julia's package manager using one of two options:
+`Taxsim.jl` can be installed via Julia's package manager using one of two options:

 - REPL: `] add Taxsim`
 - Pkg functions: `using Pkg; Pkg.add("Taxsim")`